Particle Size Analysis Using by Sieve Method | Determination of the Appearance

 4) Carefully transfer all of the contents of the beaker into the top sieve

-5) Place the sieve lid on the top sieve, then place the stack of sieves on the sieve shaker and secure properly
+5) Place the sieve lid on the top sieve, then place the stack of sieves on the sieve shaker and secure it properly

-7) After stopping the sieve shaker, allow sieves to stand for about ten minutes before opening to ensure that all dust settles
+7) After stopping the sieve shaker, allow the sieves to stand for about ten minutes before opening to ensure that all dust settles

 8) Transfer the material retained in the first sieve into a clean, weighed dish, using a brush to ensure that all material is transferred